getsentry/sentry-symfony/README.md

 #### Optional: use custom HTTP factory/transport

-Since SDK 2.0 uses HTTPlug to remain transport-agnostic, you need to have installed two packages that provides [`php-http/async-client-implementation`](https://packagist.org/providers/php-http/async-client-implementation) and [`psr/http-message-implementation`](https://packagist.org/providers/psr/http-message-implementation).
+Since the SDK 2.0 uses HTTPlug to remain transport-agnostic, you need to install two packages that provide [`php-http/async-client-implementation`](https://packagist.org/providers/php-http/async-client-implementation) and [`psr/http-message-implementation`](https://packagist.org/providers/psr/http-message-implementation).

 This bundle depends on `sentry/sdk`, which is a metapackage that already solves this need, requiring our suggested HTTP
 packages: the Curl client and Guzzle's message factories.

-If instead you want to use a different HTTP client or message factory, you can override the ``sentry/sdk`` package adding the following to your ``composer.json`` after the ``require`` section:
+Instead, if you want to use a different HTTP client or message factory, you can override the ``sentry/sdk`` package by adding the following to your ``composer.json`` after the ``require`` section:
 ```json
     "replace": {
         "sentry/sdk": "*"
     }
 ```
-This will prevent the installation of ``sentry/sdk`` package and will allow you to install through Composer the HTTP client or message factory of your choice.

 For example for using Guzzle's components: